-This article will guide you on how to gain control over which sources of content are used in your channels.
+This article will guide you on how to gain control over which sources and types of content are used in your channels.

-With this new feature, you can now whitelist or blacklist sources at the channel level.
+With this new feature, you can now whitelist or blacklist sources and content types at the channel level, giving you even more precision on how insights are generated.

 📌 How it works